 In contrast to events, interrupts can occur at any point during program execution, and so the current pc and sr (and potentially also some or all of the other registers) must be saved prior to execution of the interrupt handler.
+Interrupts are taken between instructions, which means that in an interrupt handler the previous instruction will have been completed, and the next instruction is yet to be executed on return from the interrupt.
 This is done using the spc and ssr registers.
-On an interrupt generated by resource r the following occurs automatically:
+Any interrupt and exception causes the pc and sr registers to be saved into spc and ssr, and the status register to be modified to indicate that the processor is running in kernel mode: